Thinking about re-homing your bird? Want to find a new loving forever home? Speak to Problem Parrots for help and advice on re-homing your parrot.

 Buyers of birds may come across as very caring and loving, but do you really know where they will end up?
 You may feel that putting an advert out for a “cheap” bird will find your beloved family pet a nice quick home but is this best in the long run? will they be going to a breeder, or going into an aviary, or be sold on again and again?

 Although Problem Parrots do not buy or sell birds, we do have a continuously growing base of members who can offer a caring and loving home for your bird.
 All our foster carers are extensively vetted and are subject to home checks and ongoing assessments.
 Our network of experienced welfare officers will be happy to help and advise you on re-homing your bird.
 The first step is to Contact Us and express your interest in re-homing your bird.

 Once you have signed the bird over to Problems Parrots it will be taken to a foster House where we can further assess its needs and habits.
 The foster House phase is a very important step to enable us to better understand your bird, and what the ideal future forever home would be.
 Many birds will behave differently in an unfamiliar environment and the foster House allows us to monitor its behaviour before we start looking for an adoptive home.

-Once the foster House is happy that the bird is ready to be re-homed, an assessment report is sent to the rehoming officer for consideration.
-If the rehoming officer is happy that the bird is ready, the bird is put onto our Re-homing List.
+Once the foster House is happy that the bird is ready to be re-homed, an assessment report is sent to the rehoming manager for consideration.
+If the rehoming manager is happy that the bird is ready, the bird is put onto our Re-homing List.